Guernsey County License Hearing Guide

 Related Guides

-A DUI arrest in Guernsey, Ohio can trigger two separate legal processes: a criminal case in court and an administrative license suspension handled by the Ohio Bureau of Motor Vehicles (BMV).
-This guide focuses on the administrative side – specifically, the license suspension and your right to an Administrative License Revocation (ALR) hearing.
-Understanding this process and acting quickly is crucial to potentially saving your driving privileges.
-Don't delay; time is of the essence!
+Following a DUI (Driving Under the Influence) arrest in Guernsey County, Ohio, you face two separate but related legal processes: a criminal case in the Cambridge Municipal Court and an administrative action against your driver's license with the Ohio Bureau of Motor Vehicles (BMV).
+This guide focuses on the administrative license suspension (ALS) and the steps you can take to potentially regain your driving privileges.

 Automatic License Suspension